On screen cars- the car’s the star in an exhibition of TV and film favourites.

 Ford Anglia 105E ‘Flying Car’

 This is the actual Ford Anglia that was once owned by Arthur Weasley.
-It used to be a standard Ford Anglia until Mr Weasley enchanted it making it able to fly, becoming invisible to Muggles and to carry his entire family despite its modest size.
+It used to be a standard Ford Anglia until Mr Weasley enchanted it making it able to fly, become invisible to Muggles and to carry his entire family despite its modest size.

 This Anglia was used during the filming of Harry Potter and the Chamber of Secrets.
 It was stolen in 2005 but was later recovered after being dumped by the thieves probably due to the media interest surrounding the car.